Pagination

 How Cursor Pagination Works

-field that serves as a pointer to that record’s position in the dataset.
-You can use these cursor values with the before
+Each record in the response contains a unique _cursor field that serves as a pointer to that record’s position in the dataset.
+You can use these cursor values with the before and after parameters to paginate through results.

 Pagination Parameters

-In the response, the record corresponding to the provided _cursor
+In the response, the record corresponding to the provided _cursor value is excluded from the results.

 Requesting Recent Records